 - Fill approximately two-thirds of each section of an ice cube tray with chopped herbs.

-- Remove frozen herb cubes from the tray and place in freezer bags or freezer storage containers.
+- Remove frozen herb cubes from the tray and place them in freezer bags or freezer storage containers.
 Be sure to date and label.

-Freezing Pureed Herbs
+How to Freeze Pureed Herbs

 Freezing pureed herbs is another easy way to add flavor to sauces and stews.

-- Clean, and coarsely chop, or tear your fresh herbs.
+- Clean and coarsely chop or tear your fresh herbs.

 - Puree fresh herbs in a food processor (or blender) with a little olive oil, broth, or water.

-- Pour puree into ice cube trays, and freeze.
+- Pour puree into ice cube trays and freeze.

-- Once frozen, remove the puree cubes, and place in a labeled freezer bag or freezer storage container.
+- Once frozen, remove the puree cubes and place in a labeled freezer bag or freezer storage container.

-- Remove, and use as needed.
+- Remove and use as needed.

-Herbs that Freeze Well
+Herbs That Freeze Well

 Virtually all herbs can be frozen, but some hold up better than others.
 The Complete Illustrated Book of Herbs by Reader's Digest states that the best herbs for freezing are those that have a high water content or very delicate leaves that may not stand up to traditional drying methods such as: